-Quite recently the GDPR legislation became active in Europe.
-Companies are therefore more aware than ever of their responsibilities relating to the storage and management of personal information.
-A clear consent from the customer is required before a company can store any personal information.
-In this post, we will explain how automatic document anonymization can help your company to be GDPR compliant.
+Ever since 2018, the European GDPR legislation has caused companies to be more aware than ever of their responsibilities relating to the storage and management of personal information.
+Businesses require clear customer consent before they can store any privacy-sensitive, personal data.
+This legislation has formed challenges for businesses to this day.
+In this blog, we will explain how automatic document anonymization can help your company to be GDPR compliant.

-For many companies the GDPR-legislation brought new legal challenges.
-Because what to do with the already stored personal information?
-Sometimes in physical, sometimes in digital archives across all kinds of databases and document types.
-For many companies consent is missing for all, or some parts of their data.
-In most cases, this leads up to companies having three choices:
+For many companies, the GDPR legislation brought new legal challenges.
+What to do with personal information previously stored in your database?
+It is often stored either in a physical or a digital archive across all kinds of databases and document types.
+Customer consent for all of most of this data is missing.
+In most cases, this leads to companies having three choices:

-- Delete all documents in the database that contain personal information.
+- Delete all documents that contain personal information from the database.

-- Try to acquire a backwards compatible consent from customers to keep storing the information.
+- Try to acquire retroactive consent from customers to keep the stored information.

-- Anonymize all the documents in the database.
+- Anonymize all documents containing personal info in your database.

 What is Klippa?

-Klippa is a specialist in data extraction for contracts, invoices, receipts, passports, ID’s and more.
-In many different applications our smart software is being used to extract information such as names, dates and amounts from documents.
+Klippa is a specialist in data extraction for contracts, invoices, receipts, passports, IDs and other documents.
+Our smart software is used to extract information such as names, dates and amounts from documents.
 Example use cases are invoice processing, expense management and KYC process automation.
-Proper data extraction starts with text recognition software and the localisation of information in documents.
-Because this technology is already at the core of our software, Klippa has decided to extent its services with document anonymization and pseudonymisation software.
+Proper data extraction starts with text recognition software and the localization of information in documents.
+Because this technology is already at the core of our software, Klippa has decided to extend its services to document anonymization and pseudonymization (also known as data masking) software.

 Anonymizing personal information in documents

-Now it’s clear what documents types are present and what information is relevant for the specific use cases, it’s time for our smart recognition software.
-Step by step the Klippa software will take a document, convert it to a readable format and use pattern recognition to find predefined types of information.
+Now that it is clear what the document types are and what information is relevant for specific use cases, it’s time for smart recognition software to do its work.
+Step by step, the Klippa software will take a document, convert it into a readable format, and use pattern recognition to find predefined types of information.
 Identified patterns (personal information) are then extracted from the document and replaced by a predefined identifier.
 This can be something without meaning like an empty space, a string of ‘–’, or a variable such as ‘NAME’ or ‘PHONE NUMBER’.
-The original values are, based on your wishes, permanently removed from the document en are not retrievable by anyone in the future.
-As a last step, all the documents are stored and send back to the database of the customer.
+Depending on your preferences, the original values are permanently removed from the document and are not retrievable by anyone in the future.
+As a last step, all the documents are stored and sent back to the database of the customer.
 The result?
-A fully digital and completely anonymized database with GDPR compliant documents!
+A fully digital and completely anonymized database with GDPR-compliant documents!

 Does your organisation face challenges in the areas of data extraction, OCR or anonymization?
-Contact us and Klippa will help you solve these challenges in a cost efficient manner.
+Contact Klippa and we will help you solve these challenges in a cost-efficient manner.